top of page

 So we do what we’ve done, been doing for decades.

-Deal no division between decision and dictation.
+Deem no distinction between decision and dictation.

 Joy is poisoned with brevity